katyexp-cloud/AFCode-Compiler/README.md

     * **Dynamic Data/Variables** (typically marked in **Blue**)
 * **Interactive Navigation:**
     * **Canvas Panning & Zooming** (using mouse drag and scroll wheel).
-    * **Class Bookmarks:** Jump instantly from the sidebar list to the corresponding class node on the canvas and its definition in the console.
+    * **Class/def Bookmarks:** Jump instantly from the sidebar list to the corresponding class node on the canvas and its definition in the console.
+    * **Undo/Redo:** Endless instances of undo/redo.
 * **Advanced Console:**
     * **Search & Highlight** (`Ctrl+F` binding).
     * **Syntax Highlighting** (for JSON and Python output/code).
     * Clean separation of executed code's **Standard Output** and **Error** logs.

 ---
+## What it can't do

+* compile/export straight to .exe via pyinstaller + settings

+---

 ## Prerequisites

-This application requires Python 3.x and the standard Tkinter library (which is usually included with Python).
-You will also need the following modules:
+Python 3.x and following modules:

 * **`tkinter`** (Standard Library)
 * **`subprocess`** (Standard Library)